thosgood/this-weeks-finds/markdown/51-100/week100.md

 Workshop on Higher Category Theory and Physics, which is taking place next weekend at Northwestern University.

-This is the end of the 'Tale n-Categories'.
-If you want more, try ['An Introduction to n-Categories', available in Postscript form by clicking here,](ncat.ps) or else read the above papers.
+This is the end of the "Tale of $n$-Categories".
+If you want more, try ['An Introduction to n-Categories'](http://math.ucr.edu/home/baez/ncat.ps) (in Postscript form), or else read the above papers.

 ------------------------------------------------------------------------